khurrumsaleem/pynuctran/README.md

 ## Library Documentation

-In order to efficiently acquire the information delivered in this section, the reader is adviced to have the basic idea of object-oriented programming.
+Before reading this section, the reader must have the basic idea of object-oriented programming (OOP).
 This section uses the standard OOP terms to ensure effective explanation.
-Thanks to the simplicity of the method implemented in PyNUCTRAN, the library consists of a small number of classes and structures.
-You will discover that the library has 600++ lines of codes, which is a lot less than the state-of-the-art Monte Carlo transport codes.
-Also, identifiers are stylized using the CamelNotation, just like most Microsoft developers codes appearance.
-However, some identifiers does not use the camel notation, especially those for temporary data storage.
+Of course, thanks to the simplicity of the method implemented in PyNUCTRAN.
+Consequently, the library consists of a small number of classes and structures.
+You will discover that the library only has 600++ lines of Python code, which is a lot less than the state-of-the-art Monte Carlo transport codes.
+Also, identifiers are stylized using the CamelNotation, just like most Microsoft-oriented codes.
+It improves the code readability without any fancy underscores.
+However, some identifiers do not use camel notation, especially those for temporary data storage.

-The library consists of four (4) classes and two (2) enumerations.
+The library consists of four (4) classes and one (1) enumerations.
 ```
 Classes: Physics, Isotope, Removal, Nuclide
-Enums: RemovalType, PrintMode
+Enums: RemovalType
 ```